OsvaldoJ/orchard-website/README.md

 orchard-website
 ===============

+## Step 1

-- **HTML, CSS, and LESS** mock-up for new orchardproject.net website.
+- **HTML, CSS (LESS), and JavaScript** mock-up for new orchardproject.net website.
 - Uses Bootstrap.
-- No JavaScript, no Razor, no C#.
+- Uses copy-and-paste technology (not Razor, Angular, etc) for now.
+- Ignores that we are going to be using Orchard for now.